openstack-archive/sahara/doc/source/overview.rst

 User’s Perspective
 ------------------

-While provisioning cluster through Savanna, user operates on two types of entities: Node Templates and Clusters.
+While provisioning cluster through Savanna, user operates on three types of entities: Node Group Templates, Cluster Templates and Clusters.

-Node Template describes a node within cluster and it has several parameters.
-Node Type is one of the Node Template’s properties that determines what Hadoop processes will be running on the node and thereby its role in the cluster.
+A Node Group Template describes a group of nodes within cluster.
+It contains a list of hadoop processes that will be launched on each instance in a group.
-It could be either of JobTracker, NameNode, TaskTracker or DataNode, or any logical combination of these.
+Also a Node Group Template may provide node scoped configurations for those processes.
-Also template encapsulates hardware parameters (flavor) for the node VM and configuration for Hadoop processes running on the node.
+This kind of templates encapsulates hardware parameters (flavor) for the node VM and configuration for Hadoop processes running on the node.

+A Cluster Template is designed to bring Node Group Templates together to form a Cluster.
+A Cluster Template defines what Node Groups will be included and how many instances will be created in each.
+Some of Hadoop Configurations can not be applied to a single node, but to a whole Cluster, so user can specify this kind of configurations in a Cluster Template.
+Savanna enables user to specify which processes should be added to an anti-affinity group within a Cluster Template.
+If a process is included into an anti-affinity group, it means that VMs where this process is going to be launched should be scheduled to different hardware hosts.

-Cluster entity simply represents Hadoop Cluster.
-It is mainly characterized by VM image with pre-installed Hadoop which will be used for cluster deployment and cluster topology.
-The topology is a list of node templates and respectively amount of nodes being deployed for each template.
-With respect to topology, Savanna checks only that cluster has one JobTracker and one NameNode.
+The Cluster entity represents a Hadoop Cluster.
+It is mainly characterized by VM image with pre-installed Hadoop which will be used for cluster deployment.
+User may choose one of pre-configured Cluster Templates to start a Cluster.
+To get access to VMs after a Cluster has started, user should specify a keypair.

+Savanna provides several constraints on Hadoop cluster topology.
+JobTracker and NameNode processes could be run either on a single
+VM or two separate ones.
+Also cluster could contain worker nodes of different types.
+Worker nodes could run both TaskTracker and DataNode, or either of these processes alone.
+Savanna allows user to create cluster with any combination of these options, but it will not allow to create a non working topology, for example: a set of workers with DataNodes, but without a NameNode.

-Each node template and cluster belongs to some tenant determined by user.
+Each Cluster belongs to some tenant determined by user.
 Users have access only to objects located in tenants they have access to.
 Users could edit/delete only objects they created.
 Naturally admin users have full access to every object.
 That way Savanna complies with general OpenStack access policy.

-Savanna provides several kinds of Hadoop cluster topology.
-JobTracker and NameNode processes could be run either on a single VM or two separate ones.
-Also cluster could contain worker nodes of different types.
-Worker nodes could run both TaskTracker and DataNode, or either of these processes alone.
-Savanna allows user to create cluster with any combination of these options.

 Integration with Swift
 ----------------------